drocpdp/django_ecommerce/README.md

 # To Do:

-* Install/setup DB (default sqlite3).
-* Configure/Install intial DB structure for Items and Categories
+* Dropdown for Categories, Categories Pages, Should create as Category added in admin.
+* Pagination of items
+* Cart Option, Cart option for user
 * Configure/Install intial DB structure for Users and Admins
 * Install Google/FB signup integration
 * Install Email signup integration